ROCm/rocprofiler-sdk/source/docs/rocprofv3.md

 #### Input file

-To collect the desired basic counters or derived metrics, mention them in an input file as shown below.
+To collect the desired basic counters or derived metrics, you can just mention them in an input file below.
 The line consisting of the counter or metric names must begin with `pmc`.

 ```bash
 $ cat input.txt